 Series 3: Writings and Talks is divided into two subseries.
 Subseries 1: Writings and Publications contains mathematical reviews, journal article drafts, reports, and publications, arranged in chronological order.
 Subseries 2: Talks contains notes from conferences and lectures arranged in chronological order.

-Series 4: Caltech is divided into three subseries.
+Series 4: Caltech is divided into two subseries.
 Subseries 1: Teaching Lecture Notes and Resources contains teaching materials such as lecture notes and class outlines in chronological order.
 It also contains various published resources.
-Subseries 2: Tsien, Hsue-Shen Papers contains the files which belonged to Tsien, and include correspondence, writings, and technical notes.
-Arranged in alphabetical order.
-Subseries 3: Administrative and Associate Files contains Marble’s assorted administrative files and files that belonged to or are associated with his Caltech associates, such as Theodore von Karman, William Duncan Rannie, and Dorothy Eckerman.
+Subseries 2: Administrative and Associate Files contains Marble’s assorted administrative files and files that belonged to or are associated with his Caltech associates, such as Theodore von Karman, William Duncan Rannie, and Dorothy Eckerman.

 Series 5: Photographs and Slides contain photographs of Frank Marble, GALCIT students and faculty, and photographic slides from lectures, and are arranged in chronological order.